tpmccrea/GEOG458-Lab2/README.md

 - Modified .ipynb crawler script
 - tmccrea_tweets.csv: the scraped tweets from the crawler
 - tmccrea_map.qgz: qgis file type for map created from data
-- tmccrea_mapimage.png: screenshot of map created for this assignment
+- tmccrea_tweetmap.pdf: map created for this assignment